 Please note that dates are approximate and are subject to change.
 This information will be updated periodically.

-- The existing CRT bench, kiosk, and pathway immediately north of Route 30 will be temporarily removed in mid-September.
+- The Framingham CRT bench, kiosk, and pathway immediately north of Route 30 is closed to the public.

-- Route 30 bridge construction is estimated to begin in late 2019.
+- Route 9 bridge demolition is estimated to begin in the Fall of 2019.

 - Pathway construction is expected to begin late Spring 2020.

 - The trail is closed for the balance of construction, which will include Route 9 bridge demolition and removal of the existing abutments starting October 2019.
 This work will involve occasional detours on Route 9.